wanadev/obsidian-api/doc/example.md

 // Start the application
 var app = obsidianApp({
     htmlNode: "#integration-div",   // Query selector or HTMLElement that will be the parent of the iframe
     appUrl: "http://example.com/",  // The URL of the application
-    config: {}                                 // Optional config that will be passed to the application });
+    config: {},                     // Optional config that will be passed to the application
+    iframeAttributes: {}            // Optional attributes set on the <iframe> HTML element });